ashcrysis/matriz-leetcode/README.md

 - Lucas will have a main branch called `branch-lucas-main`.

 ### Challenge Branch
-For each challenge, you will create a specific branch following the naming convention: `leet-yourname-challenge`.
+For each challenge, you will create a specific branch following the naming convention: `leet-challenge-yourname`.

 **Example:**
 - For a to-do list challenge, Ash will create the branch `leet-ash-to-do-list`.